apigee-labs/apigee-analytics-collector/README.md

 --apigee_analytics_client_id $apigee_analytics_client_id --apigee_analytics_secret $apigee_analytics_secret -v
 ```

-## Sample data sent to Apigee
+## Sample Report
-This is a sample snippet of data sent extracted by this tool.
+Here is a snippet of the report sent to Apigee with this tool.
 In this sample, data from one org (amer-demo29), two environments (test and prod), hourly for time_range_start and time_range_end, and the number of API requests.

 ```javascript